roussePaul/quadcoptersSML/README.md

 ### With Mavros

-If you want to connect to an actual quadcopter, run the following three blocks, each in his own terminal window in the workspace root:
+If you want to connect to an actual quadcopter, run the following two sequences, each in its own terminal window in the workspace root:
 ~~~~
 source ./devel/setup.bash
 roslaunch quad_control single_quad_mavros.launch
 ~~~~
 and
 ~~~~
 source ./devel/setup.bash
 rqt --standalone  tabbedGUI --args Iris1/